Five-Week Summer Performance Program

 Five-Week ScholarshipBerklee offers a limited number of merit-based scholarships to the Five-Week Summer Performance Program.
 Students seeking financial assistance must create an account here, register for the program, and submit links of a maximum of three (3) video performances (uploaded to YouTube) as well as a short essay highlighting their musical and academic achievements in the “My Summer Program Forms” section of their account.

-Generally, most scholarships awarded range from $1,000 to $3,000 with a limited number of full-tuition scholarships available (housing not included).The deadline to apply for scholarship consideration to the Five-Week Summer Performance Program is March 1.
+Generally, most scholarships awarded range from $1,000 to $3,000 with a limited number of full-tuition scholarships available (housing not included).The deadline to apply for a scholarship to the Five-Week Summer Performance Program has been extended to March 21.
 Scholarship decisions are issued by April 15 via email.

 The scholarship selection committee will award scholarships to music students who are most likely to benefit from the program based on their demonstrated talent and potential, with preference given to students enrolled in high school or secondary school.
 There is no federal aid available for this program.